 Carbon Tracker “Office Hours” are offered if you prefer to have a volunteer guide you through setup and use of the Carbon Tracker

 – You can use the app any time 24×7.
-When you enter the app, your previous answers will be saved, and you can edit your previous responses at any time.
+The app saves your entries, and you can go back and edit your entries at any time.

-– The app comprises the following themes: Transportation (Vehicles, Flights and Train Commuting), Heating, Electricity, Food and Waste, Goods and Services, and Zip Code Overhead.
+– The app addresses six themes: Transportation (Vehicles, Flights, Train Commuting and Other Uses of Gas/Diesel), Heating, Electricity, Food and Waste, Goods and Services, and Zip Code Overhead.
 In each theme, you will be asked some questions.
 When you submit your answers, you can see the carbon results for that theme by clicking on “My Carbon.”
 A bar graph shows an updated summary of your carbon impact.

 – You can use the app for “What if” analysis, e.g., “What if I switch to an electric vehicle” or “What if I changed my diet.”
 You can measure the carbon impact of such changes, and either save the new values (meaning that you have implemented the changes) or discard them by clicking a “Cancel” button.

 – If you get stuck or are unsure how to answer a question, use the Feedback tab of the app or e-mail us at [email protected].
-We are committed to making the app more user-friendly to enable self-administration.
+We are committed to making the app more user-friendly.

 Q: Is my information secure?